Structural Organisation In Animals Question 35

 Solution:

-Non striated or smooth muscles are said to be involuntary in nature because they do not contract or relax according to our will.
+Non striated or smooth muscles are said to be involuntary in nature because they contract and relax without conscious control.

 Those muscles which can be moved according to will of the organism are called voluntary muscles.